divijghose/firedrake/Firedrake-meeting-2023-07-05.md

 We need to renumber `Constant`s to have stable form signatures (https://github.com/firedrakeproject/firedrake/issues/2999).

 More generally I also want to know the exact abstraction provided by a `Constant`.
 When do we expect users to use them?
 Should it be possible to differentiate w.r.t. them?
+If we had vector-valued R `Function`s would they ever be required?
+(I think yes since sometimes identifying the right domain is hard).

 ## Merge PRs